sabre-io/sabre.io/source/dav/http-patch.md

 The `Sabre\DAV\PartialUpdate\Plugin` provides support for the HTTP PATCH method ([RFC5789][1]).
 This allows you to update just a portion of a file, or append to a file.

 SabreDAV defines its own content-type to do this.

-*Note:* This feature was added in SabreDAV 1.7.0.
+*Note:* This feature was added in SabreDAV 1.7.0 and 1.8.0, but has been broken until 1.7.12 and 1.8.10.

 A sample request
 ----------------